Bright is shutting down

 On Thursday, September 29th, I pitched to a full house at the House of Blues in Chicago:

 Super mentor, investor, and now friend Jordan Buller introduced us.
 Tim was clicking through the presentation back stage while Brian and Fredrik sat in the balcony building the new marketing site.
-After a month of preparation (that included twice changing the core narrative, which I’m happy to lament about offline), the day felt like a big success.
+After a month of preparation, the day felt like a big success.